making futures bauhaus+

 Primarily driven by fast-paced growth and innovation imperatives, the construction industry is the largest waste producer.
 There is an unbalance between the energy it consumes and its capacity to repurpose it.
 Exploring architecture as a resource involves looking at longer-lasting dynamics, such as recuperation and maintenance in the production and reproduction of space.

-Leading up to a Summer Academy in September 2019, Making Futures Bauhaus+ devises a public learning program that continuously explores future modes of architectural and urban practice.
-Spanning over a year and a half, a Plug-In at Floating University Berlin (April-September 2018) and three mobile workshops in Istanbul (September 2018), Palermo (October 2018, research documentation here ) and Thüringen (March 2019) constitute the project as an open, reflexive and practice driven format.
-The Summer Academy in Berlin will explore forms of productive cooperation, exchange, solidarity and living.
+Making Futures Bauhaus+ has devised a two-year long public program that continuously explored future modes of architectural and urban practice.
+This included a Plug-In at Floating University Berlin (April-September 2018), four mobile workshops in Istanbul (September 2018), Palermo (October 2018, research documentation here ), Thüringen (March 2019), Chicago (November 2019), a setting for conversation in Tel-Aviv (September 2019) and a Summer School at Haus der Statistik (September 2019).

 Making Futures works towards building up alliances and making transversal connections with people across, disciplines, institutions and territories that transcend the boundaries of the academic world and go beyond the borders of Europe.
 This is unpinned by the belief that social change cannot be limited to a dispersed few but must instead manifest as part of a wider, synergized system.
 Making Futures is definitely a pluralistic endeavour, there is not one future, but many.